Celebrating 130 years of advocacy on behalf of New York and New Yorkers.

-MAS advocacy allows political reformers to win approval of the Zoning Resolution of 1916, the first citywide zoning code in the country.
+Following years of advocacy by MAS, political reformers win approval of the Zoning Resolution of 1916, the first citywide zoning code in the country.

 Defeating Proposals to Extend the Subway into Central Park

 MAS helps defeat proposals by Mayor John Hylan to build the IND subway through Central Park.

 MAS Urges Construction of Rockefeller Center